-I was delighted to join WSG, as a co-opted governor, in September 2017, moving to a Parent Governor in September 2021.
-I have a child in Year 3 and another at Walsh Infant School, I wanted to be involved in my children’s journey through education in a way where I could affect change and help the school and students achieve their potential.
+I was delighted to join WSG, initially as a co-opted governor, in September 2017, moving to a Parent Governor in September 2021.
+I have a child in Year 4 and another at Walsh Infant School, I wanted to be involved in my children’s journey through education in a way where I could affect change and help the school and students achieve their potential.

 I work as a Research Scientist at a consultancy in Guildford.
 Although I don’t have a great deal of experience of the school system, I have, I hope, a number of professional transferable skills that can aid the school and therefore the children within it.